Who we are

 Articles and pages on this site may include embedded content (e.g. videos, images, articles, links, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 As with all websites, the server collects data in order to help us monitor its health and prevent any abuse.
-Your IP address and some details sent from your web browser are logged to help us debug any problems and also keep track of visitor numbers.
+Your IP address and some details sent from your web browser are logged to help us debug any problems, maintain security and also keep track of visitor numbers.

 Who we share your data with

 We do not share any details collected with anyone outside of the site maintainers.
 If your organisation is subscribed to our Cultural Audit then an anonymised combined report is created for the organisation but no individual or their submitted choices are identifiable.
 Administrators in the organisation have access to a list of all email addresses they have added to the system.

 If you are an article contributor to the website and request a password reset, your IP address will be included in the reset email.

 Users of the online Cultural Audit have their data stored until such a time as the organisation is no longer subscribed to the system and we feel it is no longer useful.
 An individual’s login account can be removed by an administrator in their organisation or at The Power Of Us Agency.

 If you leave a comment to an article on the website, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.